Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Results

 \subsubsection{Continued pre-training}

 Downstream task results for the continually pre-trained Llama-3.2 1B and 3B models in Table~\ref{tab:downstream-results} show no substantial difference between the naive and continued tokenizer training approaches.
 In these experiments, we first applied leaf-based frequency pruning and then extended the vocabulary to maintain a constant size.
 When comparing the original and modified tokenizers, the 1B model performs similarly in both cases, while the 3B model exhibits slightly lower scores on EN-ET machine translation and Belebele (ET) for the modified tokenizers, while having similar results on other benchmarks.
-Nevertheless, modifying the tokenizer reduced the total training time by 26\% owing to the improved compression for Estonian (see Table~\ref{tab:downstream-tokenizers}).

-In addition to Table~\ref{tab:unused}, which shows that the naive extension method results in lower vocabulary utilization than continued BPE training, we observe signs of undertrained tokens for the naive method after continued pre-training when analyzing the changes in embeddings.
+Nevertheless, modifying the tokenizer reduced total training time by 26\% compared to the base tokenizer, owing to improved compression for Estonian (see Table~\ref{tab:downstream-tokenizers}).
+When looking at the embeddings, we observe signs of undertrained tokens for the naive method after continued pre-training compared to our method.
 A detailed analysis is provided in Appendix~\ref{sec:extension-histogram}.

-Determining when to retain, modify, or replace the tokenizer depends on factors such as model size, dataset size, and the scale of vocabulary extension.
-Another open question concerns how to account for the reduced number of training tokens in Estonian.
-These issues are beyond the scope of this work and are left for future investigation.